Frederick Larson (filmmaker): The Star of Bethlehem

 Larson used the Starry Night astronomy software program after he became interested in the Christmas Star because he needed to produce one for the Magi he made as Christmas decorations for his yard, but did not know what to create.

 Larson became intrigued with the Star after reading astronomer Craig Chester's article, based in part on the work of Ernest Martin about the Bethlehem Star being a possible actual event.
 Chester, a co-founder of the Monterey Institute for Research in Astronomy, thought the planetary conjunctions of 2 BC were a more plausible explanation for what the Magi would have seen than events found in earlier dates.
 Larson thinks astronomical events in 3-2 BC fit the evidence found in the Bible.
 He also believes King Herod the Great died in 1 BC, although others, including astronomer David Hughes and astronomer Mike Molnar, believe Herod died in 4 BC.

 Larson examined the biblical account in the Gospel of Matthew, chapter 2 and located nine qualities of Bethlehem's Star: It signified birth, it signified kingship, it was related to the Jewish nation, and it rose "in the East"; furthermore, King Herod had not been aware of it; it appeared at an exact time; it endured over time; and, according to the book of Matthew, it was before the Magi as they traveled south from Jerusalem to Bethlehem, then it stopped over Bethlehem.

 Larson wrote the screenplay and was co-executive producer with Stephen McEveety, whose films include The Passion of the Christ and Braveheart.

 The Christ Quake

 After he investigated the Star of Bethlehem, Larson began work on a second film, The Christ Quake, focused on uncovering physical evidence of the earthquake the Bible says took place when Christ died on the cross.
 It is based on the book of Matthew 27:51, which says, "and the earth did quake, and the rocks rent".
 On May 21, 2019, the DVD was released in English and in Spanish.
 In addition to appearing in the documentary, Larson was its screenwriter and executive producer.

+God of Heaven and Earth

+A November 5, 2023 theater film release with a documentary exposition of the Bethlehem star story and earthquake at Christ's crucifixion story.
+Larson's presentation was accompanied by astronomical and geological evidence with interviews of experts in both fields.